ericrogler/Green-Book/Z021_Design_Systems_EdTech.md

 I've lived in Kansas City and can tell you about gas station barbecue, amongst other things, no problem.
 I'll also tell you I'm not talking about Kansas City, MO, but instead Kansas City, KS.

-Moving on!
+*Moving on!*

-### **The Weird Complexity of Design Systems**
+### **The Weird Complexity (and Simplicity) of Design Systems**

-Per Chad Bergman on Figma’s blog (**[Further Reading](https://www.figma.com/blog/design-systems-101-what-is-a-design-system/#what-exactly-is-a-design-system)**):
+Per Chad Bergman on Figma’s blog (2024) ([Further Reading](https://www.figma.com/blog/design-systems-101-what-is-a-design-system/#what-exactly-is-a-design-system)):

 > A design system is a set of building blocks and standards that help keep the look and feel of products and experiences consistent.

 For those with less artistic backgrounds or lacking design skills, don't worry.
 You don't need to become a design expert to teach, instruct, or present, but I will ask you to see what a design system is and what it tries to accomplish.

-If you've ever played with Legos, used power tools for construction, or questioned why you keep losing the 10mm socket for bolts and nuts used across various products, you're dealing with something akin to a design system.
+If you've ever played with Legos, used power tools for construction, or questioned why you keep losing the 10mm socket for bolts and nuts used across various products, you're dealing with something akin to a design system: consistent and reusable parts.

 Done correctly, **a design system accomplishes several goals**:
 - A single source of truth
-- Contains standards, rules, styles, etc., that you can look up and follow
+- Rules, standards, and styles definitions
-- Collection of libraries hosting your building blocks
+- Libraries of reusable components
-- Consistency across all your products and work
+- Consistency across all products
-- Redundancy and time spent designing reduced
-- Higher ease of access to newer and experienced personnel
+- Reduced redundancy
+- Increased accessibility

-**Design systems are utilized in three ways: Adopt, Adapt, Create.**
+**Design systems are typically utilized in one of three ways: Adopting, Adapting, and Creating.**

-**Adopting takes a design system and adds it into your current system(s) without changes.** It doesn't always replace an existing system, but it does have to go into an existing workflow.
+**Adopting** takes a design system and adds it into your current system(s) without changes.
-- To give an example, you're taking a cake recipe you found in a book and introducing it as a new item, as is, without changing it.
+- Example: You copy and follow a cake recipe as is, step-by-step, exactly as written.

-**Adapting takes a design system and changes parts and pieces to fit it into existing system(s).**
+**Adapting** takes a design system and changes parts and pieces to fit it into existing system(s).
-- Continuing from the cake example: you find a cake recipe in a book and follow its steps closely, but you need to substitute the flour for a gluten-free alternative to satisfy the needs of employees, users, etc.
+- Example: You follow the cake recipe, but have to substitute in gluten-free flour, vanilla for chocolate, or use a pan instead of a Dutch oven for part of the recipe..

-**Creating borrows from no design system and creates a new system from scratch.** You can still reference other design systems to create your own.
-You're not taking any existing products and modifying them.
-You're going from 0-100 (or close to it).
+**Creating** borrows from no design system and makes a new system from scratch.
-- You looked around the Internet for cake recipes, but didn't see any you liked.
-Making an educated guess (and perhaps doing research/testing), you create your cake recipe, deciding its process and ingredients, to sell to consumers.

-Adopting, adapting, and creating each have their benefits and drawbacks.
-This isn't limited to just design systems; it can go across various processes and software you use, too.
-Adopting is the least costly (usually), but offers less customization, while creating is the most expensive, whether in time and/or money, but offers high customization to stand out more.
-Adapting is somewhere in between adopting and creating, depending on the extent and nature of the adaptation from design systems.
+- Example: You don't like the current cake recipe(s), so you made your own cake recipe.

+Each option has benefits and drawbacks.
+Adoption is typically the cheapest, but least flexible and hardest to change.
+Creation is typically the most expensive, but most customizable.
+Adaption sits in between Adoption and Creation in cost and customization to suit your needs.

 If you're unsure whether to adopt, adapt, or create, consider the amount of creative freedom or control you need over your system.
-Adopting suits interests best when you don't need to make many edits, but creating suits interests best when you're expecting to make multiple customizations and adjustments over time.
+Adopting suits low creative control, Adapting suits moderate creative control, and Creating suits high creative control.

 ### **How Design Systems Relate to Teaching**

 Think of design systems as curricula.
-Let me draw some parallels below:
+Let me draw some parallels they share:
-- Both have well-defined standards to follow
+- Defined Standards
+- Libraries of resources
+- Permits edits and updates
+- Templates and reuseable materials
+- Organizational Hierarchies
-- Both contain (hopefully) a library of resources to create your materials and reproduce them
+- Collaboration to create one
-- Both have ways to edit foundational elements and components to provide a service
-- Both offer options for templates, patterns, components, and tokens
-- Both are organized into a clear hierarchy of topics/components
-- Both offer ways for handling different types of media and information delivery
-- Both permit edits from multiple people, which applies to all materials within the system
-- Both define a shared vocabulary that people from diverse backgrounds can interpret
-- Both stand the test of time and persist across multiple periods
+- Shared vocabulary
+- Longetivity and reusability

 **If you're starting fresh, here are some pointers.
 This applies to both curricula and design systems:**
-- Do whatever makes the most sense for your use case(s) and the people using your design system or curriculum.
+- Do whatever makes the most sense for your use case(s) and audience.
-  - If it doesn't make sense, then no one's going to want to stick with it
+  - If it doesn't make sense, then no one's going to want to stick with it.
 - Look up actual design systems.
 Some examples are linked below:
   - [https://designsystem.digital.gov/](https://designsystem.digital.gov/)
   - [https://atlassian.design/](https://atlassian.design/)